Updated: Jan 31

 Remember The Time by Michael Jackson (click here for the song)

 At the beginning of my very first psychology lecture the professor told us that if we take the time to explain the content of every lecture to another person we won’t need to study much at the end of the term.
 On reflection it seems that he was teaching us about memory, and also about forging connections.
 Regular readers would also know that appropriately sharing something important is an excellent way to strengthen a relationship.
 6. All of the above?
-Whilst it is not always possible to do everything on this list, yet as I sometimes the opportunity presents it self.
+Whilst it is not always possible to do everything on this list, sometimes the opportunity presents it self.
 Coincidently yesterday a client said to me "As I crafted a note to a colleague thanking them for their support at a board meeting I found myself feeling intense joy at both the memory of the experience itself and the opportunity to express my gratitude.
 This interconnection of gratitude, connection, emotion and achievement will motivate me to be more politely assertive in the future."
-Final thoughts

 A blog on memory would be remiss if it ignored the interference of mental mistakes that impact both our thinking and actions.
 These “cognitive biases" can lead to us extrapolating information from the wrong sources, seeking to confirm existing beliefs, or failing to remember events the way they actually happened.
 Awareness of the taxonomy of biases, as well as keeping an open curious perspective will minimise the impact.
 Whilst it is beneficial to fill our minds with positive memories, especially about 2020, rose coloured glasses and excess optimism is especially problematic in complex business decisions.
 For a reminder of realistic optimism click here to read my earlier blog.